zilliztech/GPTCache/docs/usage.md

 full_reply_content = ''.join([m.get('content', '') for m in collected_messages])
 ```

-If you want to connect with other LLMs, the Langchain Adaptor provides support for a standard interface for all of them.
+If you want to use other LLMs, the Langchain adapter provides support a standard interface to connect with Langchain-supported LLMs.

 ```
 template = """Question: {question}